frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 "For the crowd, Christ\'s power is invoked to remove the burden of faith.
 'Come down from the cross and then we will believe' (*cf*.
 Luke 23:35).
 But for the thief, Christ\'s power is invoked for self-preservation.
 Neither demand comes from humility; both come from superiority, a position of judgment and authority.

 "Then, remarkably, the second thief experiences a change of heart.
 He too had been abusing Christ.
-But now he chastises his former compatriot---his former fellow visionary, a friend and conspirator with whom he had bonded as they plotted their uprising, reveling in the close intimacy of partners who are convicted of the goodness of their cause and for whom death is preferable to maintenance of the status quo.
+But now he chastises his former compatriot---his former fellow visionary, a friend and conspirator with whom he had bonded as they plotted their uprising, reveling in the close intimacy of partners who are convicted \[for\] the goodness of their cause and for whom death is preferable to maintenance of the status quo.

 "The Good Thief 'rebukes' his former partner, saying, 'Have you no fear of God, for you are subject to the same condemnation?
 And we indeed have been condemned justly, for the sentence we received corresponds to our crimes, but this man has done no wrong'" (Luke 23:40-41, Michael Bradley, *ibid*.).